 - Reside in or attend high school in one of 53 defined counties in Illinois or home-schooled in one of these Illinois counties

 - Are Pell Grant-Eligible or come from a family with $75,000 or less in annual income

 - Are U.S. Citizens, permanent residents, DACA, or undocumented

 Part-time students or students who are earning a degree from University College are not eligible.

-- The WashU Pledge includes scholarships and grants covering the cost of tuition, fees, room and board (based on a modern/double room and the Platinum meal plan for on campus students and the cost of a modern/double room and Silver meal plan), guaranteed for all four years
+- The WashU Pledge includes scholarships and grants covering the cost of tuition, fees, housing, and food (based on a modern/double room and the Platinum meal plan for on campus students and the cost of a modern/double room and Silver meal plan), guaranteed for all four years

 - These students will also be eligible for our first year startup grants